-We all love the sparkle and lustre of a beautiful jewel, but have you ever wondered how each piece is created from start to finish?
+We all love the sparkle and luster of a beautiful jewel, but have you ever wondered how each piece is created from start to finish?
 GEMOLOGUE is bringing you the craftsmanship series aiming to educate and give you an appreciation of the process and how a spectacular jewel comes to life.
-While other sectors of industry are losing manual skills to automation, jewellery-making stands true its ancestry.
-I particularly love brands that invest in age-old jewellery-making workshops, conserving traditional techniques and perfecting new ones.
-THE CRAFTSMANSHIP OF… series will feature design elements, craftsmanship and the labour of love behind every jewel.
+While other sectors of industry are losing manual skills to automation, jewelry-making stands true in its ancestry.
+I particularly love brands that invest in age-old jewelry-making workshops, conserving traditional techniques and perfecting new ones.
+THE CRAFTSMANSHIP OF… series will feature design elements, craftsmanship and the labor of love behind every jewel.

 Weekend treat: extraordinary jewels!
 Which one is your favourite from my visit?
 My latest day trip to Munich was definitely the biggest highlight of 2020 yet!
 Previewing @Hemmerle creations year after year at @masterpiecefair, @padartdesign and @tefaf I’ve been an admirer of their impeccable craftsmanship, but seeing the magic of it coming to life was extraordinary.
 Thank you to the House of Hemmerle family for this experience! @LizaUrla #jewelleryface #gemologue

-Spanning a rich 127-year history, the German luxury jewelry brand House of Hemmerle was on my workshop bucket list for the longest time and finally my dream came true!
-Run by the 4th family generation, Hemmerle is a name to know in the jewellery world, systematically chipping away at the conventions of haute joaillerie to create unique works of jewellery art.
+Spanning a rich 127-year history, the German luxury jewelry brand House of Hemmerle was on my workshop bucket list for the longest time and finally, my dream came true!
+Run by the 4th family generation, Hemmerle is a name to know in the jewelry world, systematically chipping away at the conventions of Haute Joaillerie to create unique works of jewelry art.
 I was lucky enough to step into their workshop and see their materials and techniques, which have been around for decades and yet are constantly improved and redefined.
-To me Hemmerle is a mixture of creativity and expertise with a very distinct aesthetic.
+To me, Hemmerle is a mixture of creativity and expertise with a very distinct aesthetic.
 Read on to discover why!

 INSPIRATION BEHIND THE JEWEL